cewing/training.python_web/source/presentations/session03.rst

 .. class:: incremental

-BeautifulSoup tags support navigation up, down and across document nodes.
+You can navigate up, down and across document nodes.

 .. container:: incremental